pauld0051/pros_and_cons/README.md

   $(this).formSelect(); });```
   from here the remainder of the jQuery and JavaScript for-loop can be coded and input int the select element at the appropriate location.
 Two sections of this code will appear, one for when a country change is made by the user (eventListener "change") and one for when the page loads, this means the user can change state if they have already selected a country.

 6. User profile search requests to MongoDB are slightly limited in their capacity to search for usernames with digits.
 For example, if a username contains more than 1 digit in it then MongoDB's index function does not return that value.
 A username with just one digit in it at the end of the name is returned.
 For example admin1 will be returned if a search for "admin" was conducted.
-But admin12 will not be returned for the same search.
+But admin12 or 1admin will not be returned for the same search.

-### NOTES

-The difference in this technique compared with just viewing the profile is that there is a loop of profiles being presented to the screen.
-Viewing a profile has just one profile so all the same four variables can be tested without a loop.
-The final clause, where no friendship affiliation is found, is sorted with a tuple and then looped through in the frontend for the matches "True" or "False" against the username.

-## SECURITY
+## ADMIN

-An admin user was set up using a random key generator to prevent the possible forcing entry using the "admin" username.
+An admin username was set up using a random key generator to prevent the possible forcing entry using the "admin" username and guessing the password.
+The repository at GitHub does contain this information.
+It is suggested that the admin username be held directly in a collection at MongoDB so it can not be accessed at GitHub.

 To prevent users from accessing certain areas of the page when they're not logged in Flask will check for session users.
 The homepage requires users to be logged in to check their friendships against those asking questions.
+However, an admin user has access to all posts.

-## ADMIN RESPONSIBILITIES
+### ADMIN RESPONSIBILITIES

 The admin role plays a very special part in Pros and Cons.
-The admin is given a secret username but has unlimited access to all posts, profiles, questions, pros and cons as well as an ability to receive messages from users.
+The admin has unlimited access to all posts, profiles, questions, pros and cons as well as an ability to receive messages from users.
 An admin is the only user who can currently receive messages.
-For security reasons, these messages are only available to the admin user account and can only be accessed with the admin user account.
-At present, these messages will only be available from manually accessing them in MongoDB, however, a count is accessible on the admin user profile page.
+For security reasons, these messages are only available to the admin user account and can only be available from manually accessing them in MongoDB.
+However, a count showing the number of messages is accessible on the admin user profile page.
 No other page has access to this count.
 Messages are deleted manually from MongoDB as they are actioned.

 The admin user account can edit, delete or finish any questions that do not meet the standards accepted by Pros and Cons as a friendly and safe social media outlet.
 If users continually breach the site rules, their account may be removed from the MongoDB database.
 Currently this is done manually.
+At present, there is no method to prevent a user from signing back up with a new username.

+## ACKNOWLEDGEMENTS

+- [Pallets Discord community](https://discord.gg/pallets) for continued support and handy adaptations for Flask and Jinja
+- [Felipe Alarcon](https://github.com/fandressouza) for continual support and availability throughout this project
+- [Ed Bradley](https://code-institute-room.slack.com/team/U0112RF2N79) for reaching out and helping solve some exceedingly difficult for loops and challenges, the extra set of eyes were priceless in picking out errors
+- [Kevin Loughrey](https://code-institute-room.slack.com/team/UQ5SGQMBN) for finding a fix in the Materialize select menus when populating from an API
+- Many thanks to the whole Code Institute tutor team, Tim, Cormac, Igor, Johann and Miklos for their help and support when reaching out
+- Thanks to the Slack Community for engaging and helping in times of need and for testing the site.